Equine Health & Welfare / Horses in Distress – Welfare of Horses

 It is important to understand that horses are livestock.

-The Alberta Farm Animal Care operates the ALERT Line, an anonymous call line dedicated to animal welfare.
+The ALERT Line is an anonymous call line dedicated to animal welfare.
 If you have questions or concerns about an animal’s well-being, please call the ALERT Line at 1-800-506-2273.
 They will dispatch the appropriate authorities.

 When should you call the Alberta SPCA?